Forearm Muscle Strain

 Canadian Physiotherapy Association http://www.physiotherapy.ca

 Muscle strain (pulled muscle).
-John Hopkins Medicine website.
+Johns Hopkins Medicine website.
 Available at: http://www.hopkinsmedicine.org/orthopaedic-surgery/specialty-areas/sports-medicine/conditions-we-treat/muscle-strains.html.
-Accessed March 10, 2015.
+Accessed July 30, 2020.